rko0211/jgec-previous-year-question-paper/README.md

 - Fork the Repository and create a new branch for any updates/changes/issue you are working on.
 - Start Coding and do changes.
 - Commit your changes
+- Everyone is requested to open their PR in Test bracnh of this repository.
 - Create a Pull Request which will be reviewed and suggestions would be added to improve it.
 - Add Screenshots and updated website links to help us understand what changes is all about.